Camilla904/1620ITEC/ch8/VariableLength/README.md

 - The type of the parameter can be any **primitive** or **object** type

-- A method that accepts a variable number of parameters can also accept **other parameters
+- A method that accepts a variable number of parameters can also accept **other parameters**

+- **A method can only accept one set of varying parameters which must be specified last in the formal arguments.**

 ![](https://tva1.sinaimg.cn/large/0081Kckwly1glga8uohpfj30o00a2adm.jpg)